DataDog/documentation/content/en/dashboards/widgets/top_list.md

 1. Choose the data to graph:
     * Metric: See the documentation [querying][1] to configure a metric query.
-    * Analyzed Spans: See [the trace search documentation][2] to configure an Analyzed Span query.
+    * indexed spans: See [the trace search documentation][2] to configure an indexed span query.
     * Log Events: See [the log search documentation][1] to configure a log event query.

 2. Optional: configure conditional formatting depending on your entries' values.